teracow/googliser/README.md

 - The downloader prefers to use [GNU Wget](https://en.wikipedia.org/wiki/Wget) but can also use [cURL](https://github.com/curl/curl) if it's available.

 - To download 1,000 images, you need to be lucky enough for Google to find 1,000 results for your search term, and for those images to be available for download.
 I sometimes get more failed downloads than successful downloads (depending on what I'm searching for).
-In practice, I've never actually had Google return 1,000 results.
-Best was about 986.
+In practice, I've never actually seen Google return 1,000 results.
+My best was about 986.

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)), [GIF](https://en.wikipedia.org/wiki/GIF), [BMP](https://en.wikipedia.org/wiki/BMP_file_format), [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), [ICO](https://en.wikipedia.org/wiki/ICO_(file_format)), [WebP](https://en.wikipedia.org/wiki/WebP) and [RAW](https://en.wikipedia.org/wiki/Raw_image_format) files are available for download.